 Only some animals need to be recorded in NAIT when they move from one NAIT location to another.
 These are:

 The Person in Charge of Animals (PICA) sending the animals is responsible for recording a sending movement in NAIT.
 The PICA receiving the animals is responsible for recording a receiving movement.

 All animal movements between NAIT locations must be recorded, even if:

 All movements of NAIT animals to and from a registered NAIT location must be recorded in NAIT within 48 hours of the animals leaving a property or arriving at a new location.
 For example, if an animal arrives on a Monday, the movement must be recorded by 11.59pm Wednesday.
-This includes short-term movements, such as grazing, mating, events and the sale of animals.
+This includes short-term movements such as grazing, mating, events and the sale of animals.

 You don't need to record a movement if you're moving animals between properties with the same NAIT location number.

 Up-to-date information in NAIT means we can reduce:

 To record a movement, you need: